 You will see output like this:

-Your output should look like this:
+If there were updates available your output should look like this:

 Changing rpi-eeprom’s Release Channel